Check Out What Whales Are Doing With Antero Resources

-A whale with a lot of money to spend has taken a noticeably bullish stance on Antero Resources.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Antero Resources.

 What's The Price Target?